dot166/jOS_j-lib/README.md

 ### NOTICE: There is code in jLib from other projects, Those files are licenced under the licence from their respective projects, the files, projects and licences are listed below.

-ContributorRow.kt is from [Lawnchair Launcher](https://github.com/LawnchairLauncher/lawnchair) and is licenced under Apache 2.0 modifierIf.kt is from [Lawnchair Launcher](https://github.com/LawnchairLauncher/lawnchair) and is licenced under Apache 2.0 all files under com.dede.basic ('src/com/dede/basic' folder) are from [AndroidEasterEggs](https://github.com/hushenghao/AndroidEasterEggs) and are licenced under Apache 2.0
+ContributorRow.kt and modifierIf.kt is from [Lawnchair Launcher](https://github.com/LawnchairLauncher/lawnchair) and is licenced under Apache 2.0
+all files under com.dede.basic ('src/com/dede/basic' folder) are from [AndroidEasterEggs](https://github.com/hushenghao/AndroidEasterEggs) and are licenced under Apache 2.0
+Some of the preference and holo theme related files are adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0
+ToolbarUtils.java is from [Material Components](https://github.com/material-components/material-components-android) and is licenced under Apache 2.0